Many thanks and congratulations to all who joined us for the Essex 100 on Sunday 31 August. A great day in the saddle for all who took part!

 Expect a great day in the saddle with the Action Medical Research team on this cycling event with first class support throughout the day.

-Action DIVA Essex NEW for 2014 - The Essex 100 includes our special promotion to get more women cycling.
+Action DIVA Essex The Essex 100 includes our special promotion to get more women cycling.
 If you are new to cycling then there will be a route to suit you.
 Tick the I’m a DIVA box when you enter.

 What the riders said